-Let me share my thoughts on the fairytale Christmas experience I had in Switzerland after visiting its three unique cities: Lucerne, Zurich, and Basel.
+Let me share my thoughts on the fairytale Christmas experience I had in Switzerland after visiting three of its unique cities – Lucerne, Zurich, and Basel – over the past few years, along with what I loved about each of these Swiss Christmas market destinations.

 • This post contains affiliate links from which I earn a commission (at no extra cost to you).
 For more info, please read my disclosure.
 As an Amazon Associate, I earn from qualifying purchases.